Accessibility on Valley Metro Rail

 Valley Metro engineers, architects and staff consulted regularly with an Accessibility Advisory Committee during design and construction to ensure that the system serves all of its customers’ needs and meets ADA guidelines.

-- Stations have emergency call boxes that automatically connect to the METRO Operations Control Center when the phone is picked up.
+- Stations have emergency call boxes that automatically connect to the Valley Metro Operations Control Center when the phone is picked up.
 The call boxes meet ADA accessibility standards.

 - The horizontal gap between the train and the station platform is less than two-and-a-half inches.
 Sensors and a hydraulic leveling devices ensure that the vertical gap between vehicle and platform is no more than five-eights of an inch, the same as elevators.